Home » Shower Head Flow Restrictors: Everything You Need to Know

 The Legality of Removing Flow Restrictors

 It is important to note that removing flow restrictors from your shower head may not be legal in all areas.
-In some regions, showerhead flow restrictors are required by law to meet specific water conservation standards.

 Therefore, checking the local regulations before removing the flow restrictor from your shower head is essential.